rust-lang/blog.rust-lang.org/posts/inside-rust/2019-11-12-goverance-wg-cfp.md

 Our first topic for new meeting is going to be to read [RFC 1068], the original Rust Governance RFC, review how accurate it is to today's structure, and see any if there are questions that we have that it doesn't answer.
-There's also some other RFCs that are also good to read that are listed below.
+Here are some other relevant RFCs for additional context:

 - ["North Star" RFC] lays out the Rust roadmap process.
 - [Compiler contributors RFC] details the process of contributing to the